 Cultured pearls are simply real pearls managed in a semi-controlled environment.
 The culture of the modern pearl market drives an innovative process to develop pearls with reasonable quality and in quantity.
 For centuries, people have been trying to unlock the secret of nature and duplicate the mystical work of particular types of mollusk.
 Actually most pearls today are produced from a breed of mollusk more closely related to the scallop than the oyster of lore.
-It wasn't until 1916, when Kokichi Mikimoto patented his technique for producing round pearls, that the world was offered the means to enjoy and appreciate an abundance of these gems from the sea.
+It wasn't until 1916, when Kokichi Mikimoto patented his technique for producing round pearls, that the world was offered the means to enjoy and appreciate an abundance of pearl necklaces and jewelry from the sea.

 Virtually all the pearls you see and purchase today are cultured pearls that have been aided by science.
 Planting a mother-of-pearl nucleus into the soft membrane of the "oyster" develops the mollusk's natural protective response, which is to secrete a conchiolin (soothing brownish substance).
 The Conchiolin is then covered by a nacre coating (the lustrous materials of pearls) to destroy the intruder.
 The longer it cultivates, the thicker the nacre and usually, the deeper the luster.